albumprinter/software-engineer-js-test/README.md

 #### Print description

-The print description you will generate (in scenario #1 of your application) can be in any format of your liking, as an example you could consider the following output in JSON format:
+The print description you will generate (in scenario #1 of your application) can be in JSON format.
+Example:

     {
         "canvas": {
             "width": 15
             "height": 10,
             "photo" : {
-                "id": “fileName”,
+                "id": "string",
+                "src": "base64-encoded-image",
                 "width": 20,
                 "height": 20,
                 "x": -2.5,